gkorpal/gkorpal.github.io/_posts/2021-01-11-higher-arithmetic-computations.md

 >>> format(.1, '.20f')  # 0.1 does not has exact representation in binary floating point
 '0.10000000000000000555'
 ````
-To familiarize yourself with the useful maths libraries in Python (for example, `mpmath` provides support for [arbitrary-precision floating point arithmetic](https://mpmath.org/doc/current/technical.html#decimal-issues), one can use the notes for the ["Maths with Python" course](https://maths-with-python.readthedocs.io/en/latest/index.html) at the University of Southampton or ["Fundamentals of Computer Programming" course by Clinton Bradford](https://www.math.purdue.edu/~bradfor3/ProgrammingFundamentals/) at Purdue University.
+To familiarize yourself with the useful maths libraries in Python (for example, `mpmath` provides support for [arbitrary-precision floating point arithmetic](https://mpmath.org/doc/current/technical.html#decimal-issues), one can use the notes for the [Maths with Python](https://maths-with-python.readthedocs.io/en/latest/index.html) course at the University of Southampton or [Fundamentals of Computer Programming](https://www.math.purdue.edu/~bradfor3/ProgrammingFundamentals/) course by Clinton Bradford at Purdue University.
+If you prefer video lectures, then the MIT OCW [Introduction to Computational Thinking and Data Science](http://ocw.mit.edu/6-0002F16) is a good option.
 For example, we can get "correct" answers for float arithmetic by using `decimal` module:

 ````python
 # trying to bypass float arithmetic problem